syntax-tree/hast-util-sanitize/readme.md

 #### Overriding the default schema

 In some cases, it may be necessary to override the default schema.
-In the example below, notice how the `id` attribute of the `<h2>` is removed, while the `<h1>` tag is unaltered.
+In the example below, notice how the `id` attribute of the `<h2>` tag is removed, while the `<h1>` tag is unaltered.

 ```js
 import rehypeParse from "rehype-parse"